scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 ## 2) A dynamic feel

 Scala’s _type inference_ often makes the language feel dynamically typed, even though it’s statically typed.
-This is true with variable assignment:
+This is true with variable declaration:

 ```scala
 val a = 1